 History commands also let players will permission undo or redo the actions of other players when on multiplayer.
-Note that thanks to the sessions described above, you can undo another player's actions for up to 10 minutes after they've logged out (and for as long as they are logged in).
+Note that thanks to sessions, you can undo another player's actions for up to 10 minutes after they've logged out (and for as long as they are logged in).
 To do this, use //undo <number> <player name>.